Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Chameleon

-We design a rigorous preprocessing pipeline consisting of three key stages: video segmentation and selection, metadata generation, and AI-generated videos creation. \paragraph{Video Segmentation and Selection.} Raw videos are first segmented into non-overlapping 5-second video segments using FFmpeg.
-To ensure the selected videos exhibited \textbf{scene diversity} and \textbf{domain variety}, we manually fliter the segments based on two criteria: \textbf{(1) the presence of scene transitions} such as abrupt cuts in news broadcasts, slide changes in speeches, or environmental shifts in product recommendations and \textbf{(2) diversity in domains} like interactions between humans, objects, and backgrounds.
-Three annotators independently score each video on a 5-point scale, retaining only the top 5 video segments per raw video.
-After aggregation, the final dataset comprises 200 videos per category (600 total), denoted as $V^R$.
+Raw videos are first segmented into non-overlapping 5-second video segments using FFmpeg.
+To ensure the selected videos exhibited scene diversity and domain variety, we manually fliter the segments based on two criteria: \textbf{(1) the presence of scene transitions} such as abrupt cuts in news broadcasts, slide changes in speeches, or environmental shifts in product recommendations and \textbf{(2) diversity in domains} like interactions between humans, objects, and backgrounds.
+Three annotators independently score each video, retaining only the top 5 video segments per raw video.
+After aggregation, the final dataset comprises 200 videos per category (600 total), denoted as $\mathcal{V}^R$.